dawapaljor/sft-report/src/pages/content/0-report.md

 - November 11: threats to activists before Xi Jinping’s arrival;
 - November 12 to 14: mobilization and transport of CCP supporters;
-- November 14: Xi Jinping’s arrival at the San Francisco International Airport; harassment and intimidation at the airport and along the expected route of his motorcade; an assault at the St Regis, where the Chinese delegation is reported to be staying;
+- November 14: Xi Jinping’s arrival at the San Francisco International Airport; harassment and intimidation at the airport and along the expected route of his motorcade; an assault at the St.Regis, where the Chinese delegation is reported to be staying;
-- November 15: another assault at the St Regis; multiple attacks at the Hyatt Regency, where a banquet for Xi Jinping is held;
+- November 15: another assault at the St.Regis; multiple attacks at the Hyatt Regency, where a banquet for Xi Jinping is held;
 - November 16: multiple attacks near the Moscone Center where Xi attends the APEC summit; and
 - November 17: multiple attacks at the San Francisco International Airport when Xi Jinping departs.